-No two man made diamonds are exactly the same, which is what makes the process of finding the best diamond both an art and a science.
-Even though over one billion carats of diamond gemstones have been mined, cut, and polished in the last century, each stone, mined or lab grown, has unique properties that determine the quality of its sparkle, fire, and life.
+No two diamonds are exactly the same, which is what makes the process of finding the best diamond both an art and a science.
+Each stone, mined or lab grown, has unique properties that determine the quality of its sparkle, fire, and life.

 Ada Diamonds prides itself on sourcing the highest quality lab diamonds in the world and we avoid the mediocre diamonds that are sadly sold to many consumers.
-We don’t expect you to be a diamond expert, and we take seriously the responsibility or providing you with the best option possible.
-We refuse to sell subprime man made diamonds.
+We don’t expect you to be a diamond expert, and we take seriously the responsibility of providing you with the best option possible.
+We refuse to sell unexceptional man made diamonds.

-The cut of the diamond is a measure of the quality of the shape, geometry, and finish of a round brilliant diamond gemstone and are graded on a scale from Ideal (the best) to Poor.
-Ada's gem-cutting partners use bleeding edge equipment, such as robotic laser cutting machines, as well as decades of experience to ensure that Ada's diamonds have optimal brightness, fire, scintillation, and maximum light performance—to ensure that Ada's breathtaking diamonds are a cut above.
+The cut of the diamond is a measure of the quality of the shape, geometry, and finish of diamond gemstone.
+Only round brilliant diamonds receive formal cut grades on a scale from Ideal (the best) to Poor.
+Ada in uncompromising on cut quality to ensure all of our diamonds have optimal brightness, fire, scintillation, and maximum light performance.
 Learn more about diamond cuts.

-Clarity is a measurement of how many blemishes or inclusions are present in the diamond, which can be either micro-defects in the diamond crystal or microscopic foreign particles in the diamond.
+Clarity is a measurement of how many blemishes or inclusions are present in the diamond, which can be either defects in the diamond crystal or microscopic foreign particles within the diamond.
 The lower the clarity of a diamond, the more imperfections in the diamond.
 Clarity is graded on a range from Internally Flawless to Included.
-Ada Diamonds only sells diamonds that are Slightly Included or better.
+Ada only sells diamonds that are Slightly Included or better.
 Learn more about diamond clarity.

 The carat weight of a diamond is a measurement of its weight.
 One carat is exactly one-fifth of a gram (0.20 g).
-When a diamond is properly cut, the carat weight defines the size of the diamond, and larger diamonds tend to be more expensive.
+When a diamond is properly cut, the carat weight defines the size of the diamond.
 When it comes to smaller diamonds, an Ada Concierge may use the term “points” to discuss diamond weights with you.
-One point is one-hundredth of a carat (0.01).
-A “33 point diamond” would be one-third of a carat (0.33 carats).
+One point is 0.01 carats.
+Thus, a “33 point diamond” would be one-third of a carat (0.33 carats).